 We are taking our efforts to the next level at Hinshaw as we double down on our commitment to diversity and expand our initiatives throughout the firm.
-We believe that a successful diversity and inclusion program requires intentionality across three initiatives—attorney development, relationship building and civic engagement.
+We believe that a successful diversity, equity, and inclusion program requires intentionality across three initiatives—attorney development, relationship building, and civic engagement.
 Our attorney development is aimed at making our diverse attorneys the best in their field.
 Our relationship building helps form bonds of trust that make our teams stronger and more inclusive.
 Our civic engagement enables us to be leaders and agents of change in our respective communities.
-Hinshaw understands that diversity and inclusion cannot be successful in isolation.
+Hinshaw understands that diversity, equity, and inclusion cannot be successful in isolation.

-Our Diversity Committee is comprised of key stakeholders across the firm—Management Committee Members, Associate Hiring Chairs, Affinity Group Leaders, Practice Group Leaders and Partners in Charge.
-Diversity Committee members collaborate on a regular basis to review and ensure the advancement of our three-fold Diversity & Inclusion initiatives at Hinshaw.
+Our Diversity Committee is comprised of key stakeholders across the firm—Management Committee members, Associate Hiring chairs, Affinity Group leaders, Practice Group leaders, and Partners in Charge.
+Diversity Committee members collaborate on a regular basis to review and ensure the advancement of our three-fold Diversity, Equity & Inclusion initiatives at Hinshaw.

 Diversity & Inclusion Spotlight